brake21/data_eng/README.md

 - API docs: [https://www.weatherbit.io/api/weather-current][https://www.zipcodeapi.com/API]

 Note:
 The zipcode API returns a lot of zipcodes.
-So, only a few of the are selected from them Zipcodes are limited to California, United States
+So, only a few of them are selected from them.

+Zipcodes are limited to California, United States

 ### Sample Usage (of the code)